gitHubTechnetronic/BrainWare/README.md

 - Adding details to the API Help pages
 - Adding Angular
 - Make sure the production build uses the min.js and .css files
+- Change Production Web.Release.config for connectionstring and custom error pages
 - Upgrading .net framework and use System.Text.Json
 - Separate the Service Layer from Web Project
 - Upgrade bootstrap and other Nuget packages
 - Change Display Models to the ViewModel with some redesign
 - Make sure we have explicitly type for readability
-- Several other code changesÖ
+- Several other code changes‚Ä¶

 ### Blazor Server
 - Added vscode project for a bonus example with minimal refactoring.
-On cmdline ìdotnet watchî
+On cmdline ‚Äúdotnet watch‚Äù